Japan Pulp and Paper Company Limited

 • OVOL Fibre Solution India established, strengthening the paper recycling business in India.

-• The OVOL Nihonbashi Building was completed.
+• The OVOL Nihonbashi Building completed.

 2019

-• The OVOL Kyoto Ekimae Building was completed.
+• The OVOL Kyoto Ekimae Building completed.

-• Premier Paper Group, a leading paper merchant in the UK, joins the group.
+• Premier Paper Group, a leading paper merchant in the U.K., joins the group.

 2020